What Is a Music Genre?

 Punk, indie, shoegaze, AOR, metal and many, many, more all fall under the top level genre category of rock but can each be considered individual sub-genres.
 This sub-genre category is usually more useful in terms of describing music to another person.
 For instance, telling someone that a band is a rock band is not as helpful in describing the sound as saying the band is a punk band (the description of "punk" is more useful in telling someone what an artist sounds like).

-Why the Use of Genres Is Important
+Why Their Use Is Important

 If you want to work in the music industry, understanding genres are pretty important for a number of different reasons, including: